Marctraider/LiveScript-LTSC-21H2/README.md

 ###### Context Menu:

-- Set mitigation policy per executable, either default (performance) or security.
+- Set mitigation policy per executable, either default (OS default), Performance or security.
 (Prerequisite for allowing firewall rule to apply)
+	Additionally, with default or security, DSCP value 4 is applied to outgoing data of these executables.
+For performance, value 46 is applied.
 - Set firewall rules per executable (Either predefined for ease, All Incoming, All Outgoing, All incoming local, All outgoing local, 80/443/TCP/UDP or custom rule)
 - Take ownership on files/folders
 - Classic customize (Windows 7)
-- Bypass tunnel (Basically apply specific DSCP markings to executable packets going out, so you could have router support and route specific executables over a VPN or whatever)
+- Bypass tunnel (Basically apply specific DSCP markings to executable packets going out, so you could have router support and route specific executables over a VPN or whatever, sets DSCP 40, and precedes every other applied QoS marking.
 - Disable DPI Scaling
 - GPU Adapter preference
 - Add advanced system settings to right click on 'My PC'